rimpal7744/linkedin_scraping/README.md

 5.sending_first_message.py checks accepted requests and send message to those tagerts which have accepted our connection requests.

-Data folder contains all data  file made by different files while automation and scrapping.
+data_files folder contains all data  file made by different files while automation and scrapping.

 ### Dont forget to place username and password in repectively fields of parameter.py file